UMM-CSci-Systems/Command-line-introduction-pre-lab/README.md

 We'll use `git` through the course as a way for groups to manage shared project resources (like code) and as the primary means for you to turn in your finished work.
 Some of you will be familiar with `git` from previous courses, while others will have never used it before.
 If you've never used `git` before you might want to read https://www.atlassian.com/git/tutorials/ and https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches

+Most of the time you will be pulling from a git hub classroom site which automagically makes a repository for you-- but for many labs you'll still need to get a copy of the repository on your local machine for editing, and upload your changes for grading.

 ---